 That original wheel let me build several gas tanks, but I recently got a hankering for an improved version.
 Loaning the wheel to another friend who, when asked, agreed to buy it instead of dragging it back, helped to move that decision along.

-I'd found the Metal Meet sheet metal shaping forum and I saw the Hoosier Pattern upper and lower wheel sets.
+I'd found the Metal Meet sheet metal shaping forum and I saw the Hoosier Profiles upper and lower wheel sets.
 They seemed to get very glowing reviews, so I bought a set for myself.
 I ordered the 3" OD by 2" width lower wheels, and an 8" by 3" wide upper wheel.
 They are VERY nice, nice enough that trying to make your own wheels by taking multiple cuts with the lathe compound and then filing/sanding the planar intersections a lost cause.
 It is a LOT less bother to just buy the Hoosier Pattern wheels, and you'll very likely end up with a much nicer set of wheels.
 If you tell them when you order that you learned about the wheels at Metal Meet they'll give a small discount that pretty well pays for the shipping.

 Of course, a set of wheels without a frame doesn't do much good, so it was time to design a frame.
 I read through all the information I could find at Metal Meet and at other sites.
 One site that had what I thought was a lot of good information was Dave Propst's where he analyzed what the wheels actually did.
 I'd found that, as with motorcycling, metal shaping seemed to have a lot of "voodoo" concepts, so finding Dave's information in which he did a "what's the physics here?" kind of analysis was very much appreciated.